rust-lang/rfcs/text/0000-gen-fn.md

     * downside: unclear if possible
 * implement `Iterator` for `Pin<&mut G>` instead of for `G` directly (whatever `G` is here, but it could be a `gen` block)
     * downside: the thing being iterated over must now be pinned for the entire iteration, instead of for each invocation of `next`.

+This RFC is forward compatible with any such designs, so I will not explore it here.

 ## `try` interactions